Trouble In Black Paradise Chapter 12: Impudent Moralizers, Ill-conceived Mavericks And Glorified “Legal Setbacks,” Page 260.

-Thus middle and underclass whites continue sabotaging their “actual” advantage—which is to coalesce with “other” undermined people.
+Thus middle and underclass whites continue sabotaging what’s really their “actual” advantage—which is to coalesce with “other” undermined people.

 Instead they prefer buying into ancient Afro rejection rhetoric—in mass.

-And these Senator’s are well groomed in the lingo of that ancient white rhetoric—so, using it to condemn reparations flies as is expected.
+And these Senator’s are well groomed in the lingo of that ancient, flower-mouth, white rhetoric—so using it to condemn reparations flies as is expected.

 We’ve heard what McConnell said: the Civil War’s battle itself adequately addressed slavery; that President Barack Obama’s “election” is proof of sufficient results—the same Obama whose policies McConnell himself vowed to and effectively did block (including a Supreme Court nominee).

 All say that modern whites (in essence their “tribe”) had nothing to do with slavery and are totally disconnected from it today.
 Santorum though presents a notion that’s absolutely disgraceful—but hardly shocking: